 - Access Clic Santé’s troubleshooting service (see “COVID-19 Vaccine – Troubleshooting”).
-By completing the form, you will be able to make an appointment to solve the problem linked to your file and to possibly receive your 2nd dose (if your vaccine is available and if four weeks or more have passed since your 1st dose).
+By completing the form, you will be able to make an appointment to solve the problem linked to your file and to possibly receive your 2nd dose (if your vaccine is available and enough time has passed since your 1st dose).

-- Go to a walk-in vaccination clinic or to the pharmacy where you received your first dose to correct the information in your file and to possibly receive your 2nd dose on site (if your vaccine is available and if four weeks or more have passed since your 1st dose).
+- Go to a walk-in vaccination clinic or to the pharmacy where you received your first dose to correct the information in your file and to possibly receive your 2nd dose on site (if your vaccine is available and enough time has passed since your first dose).

 - Keep your initial appointment for the 2nd dose.

 - Changing your appointment for the 2nd dose is not mandatory.
 The 2nd dose appointment that was given to you when you received your 1st dose is still booked.

 - Vaccination appointments open up when vaccine doses become available.

 - Appointment eligibility is based on age, not on year of birth.

 - When you make a new appointment to advance the 2nd dose, your previous appointment is automatically cancelled.
 For your new appointment, you can choose a different vaccine than the one received for the 1st dose and change the location of your appointment.
 If your 1st dose was Pfizer or Moderna vaccine, the same vaccine is recommended for your 2nd dose, if possible.
 For children age 5 to 11, only Pfizer’s pediatric vaccine is approved.